 |Ratio de apalancamiento||24.58%|

 |Ratio de amortización de los últimos 12 meses||0.29%|

 |% de inversión en mora (>90 días)||23.56%|

 Cambodia has had a lot to endure over the last century.
 Ongoing wars led to uncertainty offering many opportunities for corruption.
 In the last decade the situation in Cambodia has calmed down.
 Economic growth has resulted in a gradual improvement of the situation.
 Still, with an average income of 300 dollars per person per year, Cambodia remains one of the poorest countries in the world.
 The majority of the Cambodian economy is based on the agricultural sector.
 Agriculture and fishing have always been of great importance for the self-sufficiency and domestic trade of the country.
 Rice, cassava, rubber, corn and pepper are the most common crops.

-With this investment of EUR 460,000 local partner First Finance in Cambodia can provide loans to support 25 families of garment workers to purchase land for their first home in Posenchey area. **please note: this project contains an exchange rate risk EUR/USD)**
+With this investment of EUR 140,000 local partner First Finance in Cambodia can provide loans to support 13 families in Phnom Prek district to purchase land for their first home. **please note: this project contains an exchange rate risk EUR/USD)**